deklund76/World_Weather_Analysis/README.md

 ## Overview

-Contains 3 deliverables that interface with the OpenWeather, GoogleMaps, and GoogleDirections APIs.
-Outer files were completed as preperation for the deliverables.
+Contains 3 sections that interface with the OpenWeather, GoogleMaps, and GoogleDirections APIs.
+Outer files were completed in preperation. section 3 contains an itinerary for a fun trip to Mauritius :-)

-Deliverable 3 contains an itinerary for a fun trip to Mauritius :-)
+Each section does the following:

-### Deliverable 1 - Retrieve Weather Data
+### 1 - Retrieve Weather Data

 Retrieves all of the following information from the API call: